 , the Lions' Gate gives entrance to the Lions' Courtyard (Oroszlános udvarba), the central courtyard of the Buda Castle.
 The monumental gate is named after the four lion statues that guard the entrance.
 They were created in 1901 by the Hungarian sculptor János Fadrusz.
 The gate is decorated with niches, festoons and allegorical sculptures of the Winged Victory.
 The Hungarian crest crowns the monument.

 The patterned pavement of Lions' Courtyard shows the location of the medieval palace that once stood here, including the fourteenth-century Stephen's Tower (István-torony).
 Foundations of the tower can be seen in the nearby historical museum.

 National Széchényi Library

 To the west of the courtyard, opposite the National Gallery

 , is the porticoed entrance to the National Széchényi Library.
-The library occupies the F wing of the Royal Palace, a late 19th century expansion created by Miklós Ybl and Alajos Hauszmann.
-The library was founded in 1802 by count Ferenc Széchényi, who donated his private book collection containing more than 15,000 books and manuscripts.
+The library occupies the F wing of the Royal Palace, a late nineteenth century expansion created by Miklós Ybl and Alajos Hauszmann.
+The library was founded in 1802 by count Ferenc Széchényi, who donated his private book collection containing more than fifteen thousand books and manuscripts.
 Today the library holds a copy of every book published in Hungary.

 Budapest History Museum